 So virtual offices aren’t just for small businesses?

-No – the amount of money that can be saved by having employees telecommute is so significant that large corporations can’t ignore it.
+No – the amount of money that can be saved by having employees telecommute is so significant that large corporations can’t ignore it, small businesses are thriving with social media and socialboosting.com is a method to boost your platform and your business.
 A recent article in BusinessWeek said that businesses can save as much as $16,000 a year for every employee that works from home.
 Large companies are also using virtual offices when branching out into new markets, to help their business grow.

 Won’t working from home make my new company look small?